CodinCat/vue-webpack-plus/README.md

   - Works with one command out of the box:
     - Selenium and chromedriver dependencies automatically handled.
     - Automatically spawns the Selenium server.

+## Documentation

+- [For official webpack template](http://vuejs-templates.github.io/webpack): common questions specific to official webpack template are answered and each part is described in greater detail
+- [For Vue 2.0](http://rc.vuejs.org/guide/): general information about how to work with Vue, not specific to this template

 ### Fork It And Make Your Own